xthames/swxg/docs/source/pretreatment/index.rst

 A Note on Bias-Correction
 -------------------------

 Additional data sources can also be used to infill missing data, and using external sources can sometimes be preferable to simply removing datapoints.
 If using "secondary" sites to infill a primary, bias-correction of the secondary site(s) to the primary site(s) of interest is required.
-Bias-correction algorithms for hydroclimatic variables are well-studied problem, and you can find some more information on how to do this `for precipitation <https://doi.org/10.1002/joc.2168>`__ and `for temperature <https://doi.org/10.1016/j.heliyon.2024.e40352>`__ at the linked sources.
+Bias-correction algorithms for hydroclimatic variables are a well-studied problem, and you can find some more information on how to do this `for precipitation <https://doi.org/10.1002/joc.2168>`__ and `for temperature <https://doi.org/10.1016/j.heliyon.2024.e40352>`__ at the linked sources.